6 Steps to Conduct Workforce Analysis

 And don’t forget about projecting attrition.

 That means estimating how many employees may leave due to resignations, retirements, promotions, or other reasons over the planning period.
-This way, you can consider the future supply of labour and skills.
+This way, you can consider the future supply of labor and skills.

 Select the analysis method